Meister Eckhart: In popular culture

 The third movement of John Adams's Harmonielehre symphony (1985) is titled "Meister Eckhart and Quackie", which imagines the mystic floating through space with the composer's daughter Emily (nicknamed Quackie) on his back whispering secrets of grace in his ear.

 Eckhart Tolle quotes Meister Eckhart in The Power of Now as saying "Time is what keeps the light from reaching us".

+Antoine Sénanque's 2023 novel Croix de cendre revolves around Eckhart's life and teachings after his second departure from Paris.

 Works

 The publication of the modern critical edition of Eckhart's German and Latin works began in 1936 and was completed in April 2022.

 Latin works

 One difficulty with Eckhart's Latin writings is that they clearly represent only a small portion of what he planned to write.
 Eckhart describes his plans to write a vast Opus Tripartitum (Three-Part Work).
 Unfortunately, all that exists today of the first part, the Work of Propositions, is the Prologue illustrating the first proposition (with Eckhart intending the first part alone to consist of over one thousand propositions).
 The second part, called the Work of Questions, no longer exists.
 The third part, the Work of Commentaries, is the major surviving Latin work by Eckhart, consisting of a Prologue, six commentaries, and fifty-six sermons.
 It used to be thought that this work was begun while Eckhart was in Paris between 1311 and 1313; however, recent manuscript discoveries mean that much of what survives must be dated to before 1310.

 The surviving Latin works are, therefore: